nhatluu03/CP_materials/README.md

 https://cses.fi/book/book.pdf

 C. Journey:

 Month 1:
   1. BigO Notation: expresses algorithm complexity (time/space complexity) used to solve a problem.
   2. Vector: a dynamic array (flexible in size) used to store elements of an array.

+Month 2: Problem Solving Paradigms
+Greedy Algorithms:
+- used to solve optimization problems by trying the best choice at each iteration.
+- Implementation:
+Sort the list of objects
+loop through the list and record optimal choices
+- Examples:
+  1. Give the set of coin denominations {d1, d2, d3} and a target amount k.
+Return the min no.coins to make the change.
+Each
+  Input: denominations = {1, 2, 5, 10}, k = 21
+  Output:  3
+  Explanation: 10 + 10 + 1 = 21